Start an Application

 - Adjudicators may review only portions of the video in order to approximate a 15-minute jury.

 Accompaniment is not expected.

-- If you are in isolation with a qualified accompanist, you may include them in your recording.
-You may not have an accompanist come to you nor may you go to an accompanist for your recording – please continue to follow government guidelines on isolation.
+- If you are in a household with a qualified accompanist, you may include them in your recording.
+You may not have an accompanist come to you nor may you go to an accompanist for your jury recording.

 - When recording without an accompanist, include rests.
 However, if there are sections with multiple measures of rest, you may rest just one measure instead.

-- Video does not need to be professionally recorded, however sound and picture quality should be clear and steady.
+- Videos should not be professionally recorded, however sound and picture quality should be clear and steady.

-- Your video must be an uncut performance – edited videos will not be accepted.
+- Videos should be of an uncut performance – edited videos will not be accepted.

 - Do record the entire movement/work so that adjudicators may jump to any section they like.